Skip navigation

 Oculofaciocardiodental syndrome

-Mutations in the BCOR gene can cause oculofaciocardiodental (OFCD) syndrome.
-Some of these mutations delete large amounts of genetic material from the BCOR gene, while other mutations alter the gene's instructions such that no BCL6 corepressor protein can be produced.
+Variants (also called mutations) in the BCOR gene can cause oculofaciocardiodental (OFCD) syndrome.
+This condition affects the development of the eyes (oculo-), facial features (facio-), heart (cardio-), and teeth (dental).
+Some of these variants delete large amounts of genetic material from the BCOR gene, while other variants alter the gene's instructions such that no BCL6 corepressor protein can be produced.
 A loss of this protein disrupts the normal development of the eyes and several other organs and tissues before birth.

 More About This Health Condition